DeusArcana/100-days-of-code/log.md

 - Re-taking Introduction to the Functional Programming in [FreeCodeCamp](https://freecodecamp.org)
 - Maybe I miss something, or reading with some extra articles will help this time.

+### Day 71: April 24, 2019

+- Doing Introduction to the JavaScript Algorithms and Data Structures Projects in [FreeCodeCamp](https://freecodecamp.org)
+- Still struggling with callback functions, but I think I'm getting closer to the solution.